 Journalism & Public Relations

 Greetings and welcome to the CSULB Department of Journalism & Public Relations.
 We are a department of more than 30 faculty and staff committed to excellence in media education.
-We are accredited by the Accrediting Council on Education in Journalism and Mass Communications, and we offer four academic programs: a Bachelor of Arts in Journalism, a Bachelor of Arts in Journalism with a specialization in public relations, a Minor in Journalism and a Minor in Public Relations.
+We are accredited by the Accrediting Council on Education in Journalism and Mass Communications, and we offer four academic programs: a Bachelor of Arts in Journalism, a Bachelor of Arts in Public Relations, a Minor in Journalism and a Minor in Public Relations.

 The department welcomes this semester more than 100 new first-year and transfer students as well as three new faculty members.
 Dr. Worapron Chanthapan is our newest assistant professor; she specializes in crisis communication.
 CSULB alumnus Dr. Aaron Day is a morning news producer at FOX-11, and Adolfo Guzman-Lopez has been a reporter at LAist 98.3, the Los Angeles NPR affiliate, since 2000.
 We’re also starting the academic year with close to $250K in new equipment, including three upgraded iMAC labs, 10 new broadcast kits, and another 10 new photojournalism camera kits.
 And we’re proud to offer this fall the first vertical video for social media class in the Cal State system, thanks to assistant professor Jesus Ayala!